andaze/hugo-jobs/content/vision/perspective/_index.en.md

 ---
-title:  "Current status and issues in the industry"
+title:  "Andaz Mission."
 date:   2020-08-05T15:53:27+06:00
 image: en/merit/8things/1.jpg
 draft: false
 weight: 1
 advtitle2: "Vision and Training Policy"
 advtitle3: "VISIONS"
-description: "Our vision and training policies are closely related to the current state and future of the industry, and are premised on our awareness of these issues.
-In this section, we explain our approach to the current state of the industry and its issues."
+description: "We want to nurture engineers who can take a leap forward in the industry with modern management techniques.
+Andaz has been combining IT technologies from around the world to face the challenges faced by companies in Japan and India.
+We would like to share with you our vision and training policy, which is the foundation of our company."
 jsonld: {
       "@context": "https://schema.org",
       "@type": "NewsArticle",